tradecloud/tradecloud-docs-api-v2/checklist.md

 ## Flows scope?

-Now you have choosen to buy or build message-oriented middleware or make a 1-1 connection, lets look at the scope:
+Now you have choosen to buy or build message-oriented middleware or 1-1 connection, lets look at the scope:

 The Tradecloud modules (order/shipment/forecast) are agreed in the contract with Tradecloud, but within these modules there are several message flows possible dependent on the buyer or supplier role: